 What Motivation Isn’t

-Motivation isn’t something that moves you forward.
+Motivation by itself isn’t something that moves you forward.

 It doesn’t accomplish your goals or make you successful.
 It can provide an initial boost, that little push of movement, but it does not sustain the momentum or actually make any improvements in your life.